McTavishLab/physcraper/docs/mds/LocalDB.md

 ### Installing BLAST command line tools

 To blast locally you will need to install blast command line tools first.
+If you perfomed the dependency installation using conda, the command line tools will already be installed.

 Find general instructions at
 https://www.ncbi.nlm.nih.gov/books/NBK279671/
 https://ftp.ncbi.nlm.nih.gov/blast/executables/blast+/